rpsutton/Lets-Eat/README.md

 # Lets's Eat
-A react yelp clone which utlizes the yelp-api.
+A react bootstrap yelp clone which utlizes the yelp-api.
 ### live version
 https://lets-eat-v1.netlify.app/
 <br/>if using chrome browser, you may need to open the url in incognito mode because of Netlify hosting without a generic domain.